-If God asked you to give up all of your doing, give up all your “spiritual” religious activities to simply be alone with Him for even a couple of months, seemingly doing nothing, would you do it?
+If God asked you to give up all that you’re doing, give up all your “spiritual” religious activities and simply be alone with Him for even a couple of months, seemingly doing nothing, would you do it?
 Too often the church, religion, and activities associated with churches and religion are the master of people’s hearts instead of Christ Himself.
 As I’ve said elsewhere, this is idolatry and when the church is an idol, you cannot hear or see Christ clearly because your idol is very effectively blocking your vision and your hearing, just as the Bible tells us (see Psalm 135:15-18).

 The Hebrew word for “serve” means to labour and work.
-So when we say we are serving God we are saying that we are working for HIM; we are not working for money, or for recognition, or for any of the things this world expects to be related to work.
+So when we say we are serving God we are saying that we are working for HIM; we are not working for other people, or for money, or for recognition, or for any of the things this world expects to be related to work.
 We are, in a sense, fools for giving up all that this world values!
 This kind of service gives up what you want, gives up your own life, to live for someone else.
 In fact, this kind of working is intimately linked with love because it is our joy and our privilege to work and live for our Master, it is truly a “labour of love”!
 And to love, live and work in this way may seem foolish to some.
 This is a very fierce, stubborn love, a love that will serve nobody else, not even yourself; instead your life, your purpose, your desire, your reason to live is now entirely found in this One!

 Think of us as servants of Christ who have been given the work of explaining God’s mysterious ways (1 Cor.
 4:1).